txt/plm19/doc/lisp1.md

 list are appended **to the left** of the envrionment list.
 - When we refer to variables inside a lambda body, we look them up **from the left**
+- This means that left-hand-side vars can _shadow_ right-hand-side vars (so when we look up `a` in the above, we get 1, not 10).
+This will be useful when we pass environments to sub-routines (see below).

 Now in case you blinked and missed it, you got a full-fledged programming language.